woAIxuexiSR/SRT/example/readme.md

   - Other properties: Contains additional properties specific to different camera types.
 For more detailed information, please refer to the [cameras source code](../src/device_include/scene/camera.h).

 - **environment** : An object that encompasses the environment properties.
-Note that this section may be ignored if the file format is set to pbrt.
 The environment object includes the following properties:

   - **type** : The type of the environment.
-Valid values are "constant," "uvmap," or "cubemap".
+Valid values are "constant" or "uvmap".

   - **color** : For "constant" environment type, specifies the color of the environment as a three-dimensional vector `[r, g, b]`.

   - **path** : For "uvmap" environment type, specifies the path to the uvmap file.
-For "cubemap" environment type, specifies an array of paths to the cubemap files.

 ## 5. Example Scene Configuration File